JedWatson/react-select/README.md

 React-Select
 ============

-A Select control built with and for [React](http://facebook.github.io/react/index.html), initially being developed for use in [KeystoneJS](http://www.keystonejs.com).
+A Select control built with and for [React](http://facebook.github.io/react/index.html).
+Initially built for use in [KeystoneJS](http://www.keystonejs.com).

 ## Demo & Examples